Courtesy of Snow Peak

 Keeping cell phones and other devices charged while camping is always a challenge.
 Fortunately, the Anker PowerCore 20100 is a quick and powerful portable battery that, when fully charged, can recharge an iPhone 8 almost seven times.

-For those who love to lounge outdoors, gift the Kammok Hang at Home Kit.
-Featuring a durable and silky-soft hammock big enough for two, a bolt kit, and adjustable straps, the kit makes it easy to set up just about anywhere, whether at home or in the woods.
+For those who love to lounge outdoors, gift the Kammok Roo Double Hammock.
+Featuring a durable and silky-soft hammock big enough for two, slings, and Kammock makes it easy to set up just about anywhere, whether at home or in the woods.
+(Straps, from $30, are sold separately).

 Buy now: $112 (was $149), rumpl.com